annethye/learn-bash/bicycle_world.md

 $ cd ../..
 ```

-### 13. List the contents of lsthe bicycle-world-ii/ directory.
+### 13. List the contents of the bicycle-world-ii/ directory.
 ```
 $ ls
 brands.txt  freight  mountain  racing